(Hungarian sour cherry soup)

 - Cream -- 1/4 cup

 - In a large saucepan, bring the 4 cups of water, sugar and cinnamon stick to a boil.
-Reduce heat to medium-low and simmer, stirring to dissolve the sugar, for about 2-3 minutes.
+Reduce heat to medium-low and simmer, stirring to dissolve the sugar for 2 to 3 minutes.

-- Add the cherries and a pinch of salt and simmer for another 30-40 minutes.
+- Add the cherries and a pinch of salt and simmer for another 30 to 40 minutes, stirring occasionally.
 Remove the cinnamon stick.

 - Stir the cornstarch into the 2 tablespoons of water and then quickly whisk the slurry into the simmering cherries.
-Simmer for another 2-3 minutes to thicken the soup a little.
+Simmer for another 2 to 3 minutes to thicken the soup a little.

 - To use sour cream instead of sweet cream, eliminate the cornstarch slurry and stir 2 tablespoons of flour into 3/4 cup sour cream.
 Whisk a little of the simmering soup into the sour cream, then whisk the sour cream into the soup.
 Simmer for another 5 minutes and chill.

-- If you use canned sour cherries, reduce cooking time to 10-15 minutes.
+- If you use canned sour cherries, reduce cooking time to 10 to 15 minutes.

 - Stir in 1/2 cup of chilled red wine (preferably Hungarian), rosé wine or dry sherry with the cream.